-Because networking needs can no longer be met by increasing the operating frequencies on single-core architectures, any networking SOC solution will exploit multicore (i.e., geometric scaling) to add performance.
-Even so, thermal management challenges and hard (~30W) power limits in the embedded space prevent multicore alone from delivering the necessary performance increases.
-Consequently, integration of accelerator engines, on-chip switch fabric, and more of the cache hierarchy will be used to add incremental improvement to performance (i.e., geometric scaling and equivalent scaling).
-From an SOC platform perspective, the challenge of expanding the achievable performance-power envelope goes beyond silicon, to encompass such issues as contention for bus bandwidth and memories, scalability problems, and unused processing cycles due to lack of programming visibility.
-Leveraging the raw hardware capability requires greater investment in software enablement and simulation environment (i.e., functional diversification).
+Because networking needs can no longer be met by increasing the operating frequencies on single-core architectures, any networking SOC solution will exploit multicore architecture to achieve added performance.
+Even so, thermal management challenges and hard power limits in the embedded space (e.g., 20W or 40W) prevent multicore alone from delivering the necessary performance increases.
+Consequently, integration of accelerator engines, on-chip switch fabric, and more on-board cache hierarchy will also be applied in the quest for incremental performance.
+These evolutions are examples of design equivalent scaling (refer to the Executive Summary for definitions).
+From an SOC platform perspective, the challenge of expanding the achievable performance-power envelope goes beyond silicon, to encompass such issues as contention for bus bandwidth and memories, scalability, and unused processing cycles due to lack of programming visibility.
+Leveraging the raw hardware capability requires greater investment in software enablement and simulation environment.
 This motivates the SOC Networking Driver architecture illustrated in Figure SYSD1, which shows the multicore and accelerator engine (MC/AE) aspects necessary to address needs of the embedded networking space.
+The MC/AE architecture is designed not only to provide superior performance and energy efficiency, but also to ease the industry's transition to multicore processors via explicit investment in the complementary software enablement ecosystem.